onyeka-hub/Project-8/README.md

 ### CONFIGURE APACHE AS A LOAD BALANCER

-1. Create an Ubuntu Server 20.04 EC2 instance and name it Project-8-apache-lb, so your EC2 list will look like this:
+1. Create an Ubuntu Server 20.04 EC2 instance and name it Project-8-apache-lb.

 2. Open TCP port 80 on Project-8-apache-lb by creating an Inbound Rule in Security Group.